Car Song (Elastica song)

 "Car Song" is a song by the Britpop group Elastica.
 It was originally released in 1995 on the band's self-titled debut album.
 It was released as a single in North America and Australia in January 1996 but was never issued in the UK.

-The song, which is about having sex in a car, received positive reviews from critics.
+The song received positive reviews from critics.
 It peaked at #33 on the US Alternative Songs chart and at #14 on the Canadian alternative chart.

 Background

 "Car Song" was written by Elastica's lead singer, Justine Frischmann.
 The song is about having sex in a car.

 Release

 "Car Song" was first released on Elastica's self-titled debut album on 14 March 1995.
 Its five-track CD single was released in 1996 by Geffen Records.
 Another version of the song, titled "Four Wheeling", was included on Elastica's compilation album, Elastica Radio One Sessions.

 Critical reception

 "Car Song" received generally positive reviews from music critics.
 According to Stephen Thomas Erlewine, the song "makes sex in a car actually sound sexy".
 Entertainment Weekly's Chuck Eddy wrote that "Justine Frischmann's awkward sex-in-a-Ford-Fiesta forwardness ("Car Song") can charm your pants off."